ashuftw/working-notes/content/index.md

 ---
 title: Ahoy!
 ---
 I'm Ashu and these are my working notes.
-The organization of these notes is inspired by [[Niklas Luhmann's Slipbox]] and [[Andy Matuschak's Tools for Thought]] culminating in my own pithy approach with [[Purpose Driven Writing]].
+The organization of these notes is inspired by [Luhmann's Slipbox](http://luhmann.surge.sh/communicating-with-slip-boxes) and [Andy Matuschak's Tools for Thought](https://andymatuschak.org/) culminating in my own pithy approach with [[Evergreen/220515 Purpose Driven Writing|Purpose Driven Writing]].

 > If writing is the medium of research and studying is nothing else than research, then there is no reason not to work as if nothing else counts than writing.